Phoenix to become most populous US city to drop library fees

 Starting in November, Phoenix’s public library system will join a growing number of libraries around the United States that have dropped overdue book fees.

-A unanimous City Council decision this week makes Phoenix, the fifth largest metropolis in the U.S., also the largest one nationwide to dump the fines.
+A unanimous City Council decision this week makes Phoenix, the fifth-largest metropolis in the U.S., also the largest one nationwide to dump the fines.
 Public libraries in the more populated cities of New York, Los Angeles, Houston and Chicago still charge them.

 “We know that for some residents, the prospect of a late fee can act as a deterrence to using library services in the first place,” Phoenix Mayor Kate Gallego said after the vote.